w3c/web-advertising/admetrics.md

 The message contains a current time-stamp and an arbitrary string guaranteed to be unique to every browser instance.
 This cyphertext string will be different for every transaction because the underlying time-stamp will be different, so cannot be used by servers for fingerprinting.
-The `id` parameter should be restricted in entropy, for example to 7 or 8 alphanumeric characters.

 The receiving server at some point will send a copy of the `browser` parameter via a secure REST transaction to a server managed by the browser provider,